maurodch/mbqd-website/content/teaching/2021-QC-and-QI/index.md

 This lecture gives an introduction to topics related to quantum computing and quantum information theory.
 Video material will be complemented by homework exercises, including programming exercises, and tutorial sessions.

 Topics include:
-- Quantum circuit model: states, operations and measurement
+- Quantum circuit model: states, operations and measurements
 - Quantum algorithms
 - Quantum computational complexity classes
 - Quantum channels, noise and decoherence